melby-md/melby-md.github.io/content/blog/mod11.md

 ## Benchmark

-Remembering that all implementations here assume you are passing valid digits only.

 All the code was compiled with gcc 13.2.1 on linux with the `-O3` flag and ran on my notebook with an AMD Ryzen 5 5500U @ 4.0GHz.